 So this may (not) come as a surprise to you but I loooove me some comic books.
 Long before I was a hardcore action figure collector and customizer I was an avid coming book collector.
 I worked at a LCS (Crush Comics in Castro Valley, CA) for a couple years and bought books every single Wednesday for about a solid decade before I finally gave it up.
 Reason for that are in my previous "No More Comics..." article that I wrote several years ago.
 But, despite that, I still love 'em, and from time to time I'll pick up a few key bronze/copper age books that I want to have in my collection.

 Anywho, I got distracted there.
 Back to the main reason for this long ass post.
 So, I was doing some googling a while back for grading guidelines, because I was looking to buy some raw books online and I wanted to see what the potential grades may be based on the flaws that I could see in the photos.
 I stumbled upon this year old CGC forum post where a member was questioning why CGC trimmed down their grading standards to vague, one sentence descriptions for each grading tier.
-As the internet does, several other members came to CGC's rescue and defended their practice saying thing like, their standard are proprietary and even comparing it to Coke's secrete recipe.
+As the internet does, several other members came to CGC's rescue and defended their practice saying thing like, their standards are proprietary and even comparing it to Coke's secrete recipe.
 Now, I have this love/hate relationship with these grading companies.
-I find the whole thing a bit suspicious and I hate how it's inflated the market and treats everything that's not a 9.8 or higher like trash.
+I find the whole thing a bit suspicious and I hate how it's inflated the market and treats everything that's not a 9.8 like trash.
 But, I do find it necessary for online sales.
 I've been hosed more than a couple times buying raw "NM" books only to get them in hand and realize they're VF at best.
 So I get it.
 They're like this necessary evil with the bonus of making your comics look real purty on the wall.
 So after reading through everyone's post, and despite this whole discussion being a year old, I thought I'd chime in.
 "But wait a minute", you might be saying.
 "I clicked that there link and there ain't no Supertom post!"
 Well, well my astute friend, it happened to be the first time I posted to the CGC forums which means a moderator needs to approve it before it's published.
 So, I wrote out this long winded rant of sorts and threw it out there and kinda forgot about it...until now.
-Today, I was googling once again, this time for for information about old CGC labels, and I find another forum link.
+Today, I was googling once again, this time for information about old CGC labels, and I find another forum link.
 I click on it, and I'm greeted with this lil' diddy:

 I'm gonna go out on a limb here and say the moderator did not approve my post!
 LOL.
 I think I may have struck a nerve!
 Thankfully, I'm a frikin' genius and I copied the whole thing to a google doc because I had a feeling they'd be sensitive Sally's about this.
 So here it is in all its ban-worthy glory.